Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/05-SCOPE_AND_LIMITATION_OF_THE_STUDY.md

     a.
 Item Validity - Performs the initial critical validation that the submitted item or materials are valid.

     b.
-Cost Manager -Calculates and deducts all required resources and currency  before any enhancement attempt begins.
+Cost Manager - Calculates and deducts all required resources and currency  before any enhancement attempt begins.

     c.
 Success Probability Scaling - Executes the central logic for determining the enhancement outcome.